Biomarker: Diagnostic

 Diagnostic biomarkers that meet a burden of proof can serve a role in narrowing down diagnosis.
 This can lead to diagnosis that are significantly more specific to individual patients.
 A biomarker can be a traceable substance that is introduced into an organism as a means to examine organ function or other aspects of health.
-For example, rubidium chloride is used as a radioactive isotope to evaluate perfusion of heart muscle.

 It can also be a substance whose detection indicates a particular disease state, for example, the presence of an antibody may indicate an infection.
 More specifically, a biomarker indicates a change in expression or state of a protein that correlates with the risk or progression of a disease, or with the susceptibility of the disease to a given treatment.

 One example of a commonly used biomarker in medicine is prostate-specific antigen (PSA).
 This marker can be measured as a proxy of prostate size with rapid changes potentially indicating cancer.
 The most extreme case would be to detect mutant proteins as cancer specific biomarkers through selected reaction monitoring (SRM), since mutant proteins can only come from an existing tumor, thus providing ultimately the best specificity for medical purposes.